-On the Court of Appeals, the composition of each panel of three judges rotates so all judges handle an equal amount of arguments.
+On the Court of Appeals, the judges are divided into divisions.
+The composition of each division or panel of three judges rotates so all judges handle an equal amount of arguments.
 The judges discuss the case and take a vote to determine the views of the panel; at least two of the three judges on a panel must agree for an opinion to be issued.
 Usually, a case is assigned to a particular judge for the writing of the opinion before the actual oral argument or review of the case, but that assignment may change after the panel discusses the case.
 The other judges on the panel can write concurring or dissenting opinions if they so choose.